Pupil Equity Funding

-For 2017/18 Balwearie High School allocated funding from PEF within the framework of “Interventions for Equity “and they included;
+For 2018/19 Balwearie High School allocated funding from PEF within the framework of "Interventions for Equity" and they include.

-A Free Breakfast club is open every morning in the Pupil Support department from 8.30a.m and pupils can also grab a take away breakfast if they are running late and do not have time to sit in for Breakfast .
+A Free and Healthy Breakfast club is open every morning in the Pupil Support department from 8.30 a.m and pupils can also grab a take away breakfast if they are running late and do not have time to sit in for Breakfast .

 Balwearie Raising Attainment Groups B.R.A.G

 To establish partnerships to enhance the curriculum for our most vulnerable pupils

 To raise the attainment and life chances of our SIMD 1 and 2 pupils.

 Various projects have been created to raise the attendance, attainment and inclusion of pupils in all year groups.
 See the BRAG page for more details.

 Pupils who have English as another language: EAL

 Employing extra staff to deliver support to our EAL pupils and purchasing dictionaries for each pupil

 Working in small groups for BGE pupils and for Senior Phase pupils a chance to gain Construction skills with Fife Council employability team .